 If all else fails then consider calling the following phone number: 1-800-435-9792 (1-800 I FLY SWA).

 Can I use travel funds for other purchases?

 You should note that you can only use these funds for airfare.
 They cannot be applied for other purchases like in-flight purchases, Southwest Earlybird, and other random airline incidentals.
-They also cannot be used for related Southwest travel purchases like Southwest vacation packages, hotels, and rental cars.

 Can you convert travel funds into cash?

 A lot of people don’t have use for their travel funds and they want to know if they can convert the travel funds into cash money.
 The answer to this question is no. If Southwest allowed customers to do that, it would honestly defeat the entire purpose of issuing travel credits in the first place so it is understandable that they do not allow this.

 What to do if the funds are not working?

 It is possible that when you go to apply your Southwest travel funds that they will not work.
 If that is the case, then I suggest calling up Southwest right away and explaining to them that you believe that you have travel funds that should be applied and that they are not working during the checkout process.